 If I make fun of me, then it won't matter when other people do.

 Demi wasn't speaking about gender, but when he spoke that line, feelings about how I've previously interacted with my gender flooded my existence.
 If I said that I was a woman, then it wouldn't hurt me when other people did.

 I started to understand that I am non-binary, probably primarily agender, in no small part because of the space the XOXO community provides me to safely be who I am.
 For a time, XOXO was the only space I was actively out in.
 While I continue to deeply feel that acceptance and safety within the XOXO community Slack, I didn't truly feel that safety deep in my gut at the festival.
-If I sat and thought about it, I felt safe because I had my partner Matt, my friend Kanane, and some other close friends who would help me navigate potential issues and because I felt the Andys would take those issues seriously, should something happen.
+If I sat and thought about it, I felt safe because I had my partner Matt and other friends who would help me navigate potential issues and because I felt the Andys would take those issues seriously, should something happen.

 But it was a very intellectual form of safety, not the instinctual one I'd known in the past.
 Maybe it was the lack of gender neutral bathrooms that was corrected slowly as the conference went on, and being involved in figuring out how to fix that oversight took no small amount of emotional labor and energy from me, someone who was directly hurt by it.
 Maybe it was what seemed to be an increase in white tech dudes, many of whom complained about XOXO's inclusion of content warnings because they thought it was "simply 'for independent artists and creators who work on the internet'" - as though that isn't descriptive enough because XOXO tries to value and prioritize marginalized folx.